Building the Path of Compassion Together

 It’s true we are all experiencing this pandemic at the same time and together.

 What’s key though is that we are all experiencing this pandemic very differently.
 We are all processing at our own pace and reacting in our own ways.
 There are many paths through this pandemic to lead us to survive, heal and thrive.
-It’s not about a right way, but finding the best way for you.
+It’s not about the right way, but finding the best way for you.

 Some of us are in survival mode.
 Our flight/fight/freeze systems have instinctively turned on.
 This automatic reaction is out of our control.
 Others are experiencing stages and cycles such as denial, anger, grief, depression and acceptance.
 Some are flowing through a range of emotions and reacting in their own ways.